 Dan has studied music for a quarter century and has served as a church musician for more than a decade.
 He has led music at Trinity Presbyterian in Charlottesville, Virginia, at Grace Presbyterian in Lexington, Virginia, and at Crossroads Presbyterian in Dumfries, Virginia.
 He holds a Bachelor’s Degree in Music Performance from Washington & Lee University, where he studied piano and voice and toured with the University Chamber Singers on three continents.

-When he’s not making music, Dan has a full-time law practice at Post & Schell, P.C., in Philadelphia, where he defends employers and executives in high-stakes litigation.
+When he’s not making music, Dan has a full-time law practice at Jackson Lewis P.C. in Philadelphia, where he defends employers and executives in high-stakes litigation.

 Drew joined our team in 2015.
 He was born and raised in Richmond, VA and was very involved in sports and at his church.
 His family and youth ministry had a major impact on his life and faith.
 Because of this, he had a strong desire to further develop his faith and seek a calling into ministry.
 Drew attended James Madison University in Harrisonburg, VA and in 2008 received a Bachelor of Arts degree in Organizational Communication.
 After college, Drew worked as an administrator at an after-school program and in various youth ministry positions.
 It was during this time that he met his wife, Meghan, who was serving as a Young Life leader and working as a nurse after graduating from Liberty University.
 They were married in 2012 and moved to St. Louis, MO so that Drew could attend Covenant Theological Seminary where he received his Master of Divinity.
-After graduating and accepting the calling to join our staff, Drew and Meghan moved to Cherry Hill, NJ and can be seen enjoying walks, watching Cardinals baseball, and making day trips all over with their two sons: Clayton (3) and Owen (6 months).
+After graduating and accepting the calling to join our staff, Drew and Meghan moved to Cherry Hill, NJ and spend their time outside of church exploring South Jersey and enjoying time outside with their three children: Clayton, Owen, and Lillian.

 Samantha Sabin-Rex joined the Covenant team in 2018 as the church administrator, following a 28-year career with the American Cancer Society.
 She is a member of All Souls Anglican Church and is delighted to have this opportunity to serve the body of Christ.
-She and her husband, Bob, share their home with one son (the other one is away at college), a cat, two guinea pigs, and a gerbil.
+She and her husband, Bob, share their home with their son, Noah, and two cats, Red and Yoshi.
+Their older son, Liam, lives nearby.

 Chris spent her childhood on a farm in central Illinois enjoying all things peaceful.
 That was until she met her husband Bob, a pastor, and began a three-decade ministry adventure.
 Together they have worked with students in Chattanooga, TN and Winter Springs, FL, served a church in Ormond Beach, FL and planted a church in Newnan, GA.
 Chris has taught Science in all levels of secondary education, and has a special place in her heart for teenagers and young college students.
 In 2013, Chris received a Master of Arts in Counseling from Reformed Theological Seminary in Orlando, FL.
 She and Bob have one son, married to a very special daughter-in-law, who live in Nashville, TN.